Supersingular irreducible symplectic varieties: Moduli spaces of sheaves on abelian surfaces

-Since $p\nmid n+1$, the map $\psi_n$ is \'etale.
-Hence $K_n(A)$ is smooth as well.
-To show that $K_{n}(A)$ is symplectic, we proceed as in Proposition \ref{msheaf}: by lifting $A$ to a base of characteristic zero, the simple connectedness and the degeneration of the Fr\"olicher spectral sequence are obtained from their validity in characteristic zero by specialization. \end{proof}
+To show that $K_{n}(A)$ is a symplectic variety, we first use the lifting argument as in Proposition \ref{msheaf}: by lifting $A$ to an abelian scheme $\mathcal{A}$ over a base of characteristic zero $W$, we obtain that the relative generalized Kummer variety $\mathcal{K}_n(\mathcal{A})$ is a lifting of $K_n(A)$ over $W$.
+The simple connectedness of $K_n(A)$ is obtained from the simple connectedness of the generic fiber of $\mathcal{K}_n(\mathcal{A})$ (a result known in characteristic zero) together with the surjectivity of the specialization map of \'etale fundamental groups \cite[Expos\'e X, Corollaire 2.3]{SGA1}.